 - If your child has an accident, such as a hard head bump or cut, the Site Director or staff will administer first aid.
-We attempt to build trusting relationships with the children so a child feels comfortable informing staff about their physical well-being on a regular basis.
-Staff routinely notifies a family of an injury or accident when staff has seen or staff has been informed about an injury or accident. - If your child experiences a serious medical or dental emergency when in our care, we take the following steps: - 1.
-Call 911; - 2.
-Call the parent or guardian; if we are not successful, we call the emergency contacts; - 3.
-Call the listed doctor or dentist; and, - 4.
-Notify the Footsteps Child Care, Inc. Executive Director. - If a child must be transported by ambulance, a staff member accompanies the child until a parent or guardian arrives.
-(Emergencies of this nature are very rare; we make every effort to provide a safe program.)
-IMPORTANT We must always have current telephones numbers on file for parents quardians and
+We attempt to build trusting relationships with the children, so a child feels comfortable informing staff about their physical well-being on a regular basis.
+Staff routinely notifies a family of an injury or accident when staff has seen, or staff has been informed about an injury or accident. - If your child experiences a serious medical or dental emergency when in our care, we take the following steps: - 1.
+Call 911. - 2.
+Call the parent or guardian; if we are not successful, we call the names listed as emergency contacts. - 3.
+Call the listed doctor or dentist: and. - 4.
+Notify Footsteps Child Care, Inc. Executive Director. - If a child must be transported by ambulance, a staff member accompanies the child until a parent or guardian arrives.
+Emergencies of this nature are very rare; we make every effort to provide a safe program.